Advantages And Disadvantages Of Nuclear Energy

 - Virtually inexhaustible sources of fuel.

-- No accidents in the reactor due to the chain reactions that occur in fissions.
+- No nuclear accidents in the reactor due to the chain reactions that occur in nuclear fissions.

-- The waste generated will be much less radioactive.
+- The nuclear waste generated will be much less radioactive.

 - BBC - Nuclear power - fission reactions

 - Foronuclear - ¿Qué ventajas singulares aporta la energía nuclear en un mercado competitivo?